carbon-language/carbon-lang/docs/project/milestones.md

 Even less concrete is the milestone that marks Carbon no longer being an experiment, but if successful, a usable language.
 Currently this is speculatively called 1.0 but even that is highly subject to change as we approach.
-Again, we simply call out features here that we want to explicitly defer and not cause confusion by omission above.
+Again, we simply call out features here that we _do_ expect to have in a 1.0 milestone, but want to explicitly defer beyond the 0.2 milestone.

 ### Features explicitly deferred beyond 0.2